WTT Youth Contenders 2026: Vatsal Duklan, Hansini Mathan upset top seeds to reach quarterfinals - www.lokmattimes.com

 WTT Youth Contenders 2026: Vatsal Duklan, Hansini Mathan upset top seeds to reach quarterfinals

-Vadodara, Jan 2 Vatsal Duklan and Hansini Mathan caused the biggest upsets of the day as they packed ...
+Vadodara (Gujarat) [India], January 2 : Vatsal Duklan and Hansini Mathan created the biggest upsets of the day as ...

-Vadodara, Jan 2 Vatsal Duklan and Hansini Mathan caused the biggest upsets of the day as they packed off boys' U-17 and girls' U-17 top seeds respectively to reach the quarterfinals of the WTT Youth Contenders 2026 at the SAMA Indoor Stadium in Vadodara on Friday.
+Vadodara (Gujarat) [India], January 2 : Vatsal Duklan and Hansini Mathan created the biggest upsets of the day as they packed off boys' U-17 and girls U-17 top seeds respectively, to reach the quarter-finals of the World Table Tennis (WTT) Youth Contenders 2026 at the SAMA Indoor Stadium here on Friday.

 The second seed in boys' U-17 singles, Aditya Das, was also knocked out in the second round by Sohum Mukherjee, who then got the better of Rushikesh Jagtap 8-11, 11-5, 11-9, 10-12, 11-7 in the Round of 16.